 DC Retrofit Meets Christopher & Banks' Growth Needs for Flexible Supply Chain

-Accepting the award is Christina Kheir from Fortna Inc. Presenting the award are Ricki Ingalls, Jim Rumpf and CICMHE Managing Executive Mike Ogle
+Accepting the award is Christina Kheir from Fortna Inc. Presenting the award are Ricki Ingalls, Jim Rumpf and past CICMHE Managing Executive Mike Ogle

 The 2009 competition applied to content created in the 2007 and 2008 calendar years.1st Place